brentmcomerhome/mysamples/README.md

-# mysamples
+# My Writing Samples
- Where I am creating samples of my work
+ I am using this repo to start building samples of my work.